About the Children and Family Services

 We aim to make Leicestershire a better place for all children, young people and their families by creating a safe and inclusive environment where they can achieve their potential, and have their health, wellbeing, and life chances improved within thriving communities.

-The Road to Excellence plan outlines our commitment to building on our solid foundations to provide consistently high standard services to vulnerable children and families and sets out what is important to us.
+Our continuous improvement plan ‘Achieving Excellence through Purposeful Practice’ sets out our key values, behaviours and ambitions, building on our solid foundations to provide consistently high standard services to vulnerable children and families and sets out what is important to us.

 Understanding trauma